eflann/web/README.md

 ## General
 * The controllers folder contains the code which generates dynamic web pages and the API that the patient-view route calls to submit to the database.
+* The database schema is initialized with sql/patientdata.sql
 * We created our patient-view using Unity and then exported it as a WebGL project.
-The WebGL project is saved in the static folder and served when the patient navigates to /patient-view.
+The WebGL project build is saved in static/unity and served when the patient navigates to /patient-view.
 * WebGL Documentation: https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API

 ## Endpoints